 And that brings us to the core topic – how exactly did they use intent data?
 And how can other marketers replicate that success?

-Try this whitepaper to learn all the tips and techniques of using intent data, but here is a quick primer to get you started:
+Try this whitepaper to learn all the tips and techniques for using intent data, but here is a quick primer to get you started:

 For marketers, using intent data is helpful at two stages: